FastFeed-ir/FastFeed-Backend/README.md

 ```

 ##SMS verification activation

-Sign in to sms.ir
+1.Sign in to sms.ir
-Install smsir in project(no need to add it to INSTALLED_APPS)
+2.Install smsir in project(no need to add it to INSTALLED_APPS)
-Set SMSIR_API_KEY, SMSIR_PHONE_NUMBER, SMSIR_API_URL values in the settings.py module, based on your sms.ir account
+3.Set SMSIR_API_KEY, SMSIR_PHONE_NUMBER, SMSIR_API_URL values in the settings.py module, based on your sms.ir account